danielbeehn/splashcast/README.md

 ## Release History

+*Jan 23, 2020* - Verison 2.0.3 relase.
+Corrected further issues with loading.
+The issue stems from the weather API used not sending alert data as part of the forecast.
+Will continue to investigate and hope to restore alert information soon.

 *Jan 20, 2020* - Version 2.0.2 release.
 Fixed issue with app unable to load.

 *Dec 25, 2020* - Version 2.0.1 release.
 Made slight improvements to mobile design.